patquesa/Inception/README.md

 # Inception

+*This project has been created as part of the 42 curriculum by patquesa*

 ## Description

 Inception is a system administration project from the 42 Common Core.
 The goal is to deploy a small infrastructure using Docker containers.